 - For the same reason above, always always always give your ad account a name.
 You are also able to favorite your ad accounts and pages.
 On your Business Manager, you’ll be able to easily find your most-used and / or important accounts and pages.

 - The top of your Business Manager is the Universal Search Bar.
 It can find your pages, campaigns, ad sets, ads, ad accounts.
 Get familiar with that if you want to make your life easier.

 - If you are not using an ad account, you can’t permanently delete it from Business Manager but you can deactivate it.
 Deactivating an ad account won’t permanently delete it from your business or make additional room for new ad accounts.
 (Remember you can only get 5 ad accounts!)
 To deactivate an ad account, you need to be an admin of your Business Manager.

-✨ Related: How to Use Facebook Ads for Beginners
+Related article: How to use Facebook Ads for beginners

 Business Manager in a nutshell: